mathew-fleisch/timelapse-pipeline/README.md

 # Timelapse Pipeline

 This project has tools and scripts to set up timelapse pipelines using Raspberry Pi + camera to capture stills, and ffmpeg to generate timelapse videos.
 The goal of this project is completely automate the process to generate, edit and upload videos.
-The repository assumes you have a raspberry pi + camera, and an external processing computer (linux) to store and process videos daily.
+The repository assumes you have a raspberry pi + camera, and an external post-processing computer (linux) to store and process videos daily.

 ### Installation